 Spline must be properly sized and fully seated within the spline channel for hold.
 If spline is incorrect in size, or not fully seated, installation failure will occur.
-Use our .170 poly spline for all fiberglass and Super Screen screen materials.
-Use our .140 poly spline for all .025g sunblocking screen materials.
-Do not reuse poly spline - it is a one time use product.
-Do not use PE or rubber spline - failure will occur.
+Use of our spline and installation tool is required.
+Do not use other spline or aftermarket tools - failure will occur.

 A cautionary note when installing the extrusion.
 (Particularly along the base of openings or when installing deep within an opening) Test fit at the location of installation and ensure you will be able to fit your hand and the spline tool for screen installation.
 The design of the extrusion allows for installation as installed but some may find this too tight.
 In these cases, add a spacer as shown.

 Column faces will typically be angled away from each other in traditional gazebo installations.
 The extrusion can be mounted directly to the columns or a wedge can be installed first.
 Extrusion can be mounted “inside” or “around” the opening or as required to facilitate installation.

 “Inside” the opening with butt corner installation: Top and bottom extrusion (widths) are always sized to be the full opening.
 Heights are cut to fit in between the width extrusions.
 The gap shown in the photo left is normal and notching of the height extrusions is not required.

 ** CAUTION **